zaiyr-sh/AndroidNotes/LifecycleComponents/LiveData/notes.md

 * Livedata is used in the Domain layer.
 In business logic, various operators may often be needed.
 In this regard, RxJava and Flow options are preferable.

 * LiveData is very much tied to the View, you cannot subscribe to a non-UI thread and without a View.
-In fact, you can subscribe without a View, but you won't be able to unsubscribe,
+In fact, you can subscribe without a View, but you won't be able to unsubscribe.

 * The Problem of Writing Unit Tests.
 Due to the fact that LiveData is very dependent on the UI, you must first implement your own mini version of Handler so that you can run tests at all.